Rurouni Kenshin (film): Release

-Rurouni Kenshin was theatrically released on August 25, 2012, in Japan.
-The film was released in South Korea for the Busan International Film Festival on October 5, 2012.
-Released for Spain in the annual Sitges Film Festival on October 10, 2012.
-The film debuted in Hong Kong on December 6, 2012.
-It was also theatrically released in the Philippines on December 5, 2012 (SM Cinema) gaining second place in the Philippine Box Office on its first week.
+Rurouni Kenshin was theatrically released by Warner Bros.
+Pictures Japan on August 25, 2012, in Japan.
+The film was released in South Korea for the Busan International Film Festival on October 5 and for Spain in the annual Sitges Film Festival on October 10.
+It was also theatrically released in the Philippines on December 5 (SM Cinema) gaining second place in the Philippine Box Office on its first week.
+The film debuted in Hong Kong on December 6.

-It was released in DVD and Blu-ray in Japan on December 26, 2012.
+It was released in DVD and Blu-ray in Japan on December 26.
 The film has been licensed for distribution in over 60 countries in Europe, Latin America and Asia.
 Limited edition came in a special box, with special digipack, a soundtrack, and a Rurouni Kenshin notebook.
 Other content also include cast and staff commentary, TV spots, behind-the-scenes, and all the trailers included, plus One OK Rock's PV of their song "The Beginning".

-The film was released in North America on December 14, 2012, for the LA EigaFest 2012 and was held in conjunction with the American Cinematheque at the Egyptian Theatre in Hollywood.
+The film was released in North America on December 14 for the LA EigaFest 2012 and was held in conjunction with the American Cinematheque at the Egyptian Theatre in Hollywood.
 The director, Keishi Ōtomo, attended the premiere and opening red carpet ceremony.
 In addition to Rurouni Kenshin, the 2012 line up features some of the films to come out of Japan over the last year.
 A special screening of four selected short films will be presented in collaboration with the Short Shorts Film Festival & Asia.

-The film was screened in the UK on October 4, 2013.

-The film was released on Blu-ray and DVD by Funimation on November 1, 2016, in North America under the title Rurouni Kenshin: Origins, which includes an English dubbed version of the film, with a TV-MA rating.
+The film was released on Blu-ray and DVD in North America by Funimation Films on November 1, 2016, under the title Rurouni Kenshin Part I: Origins, which includes an English dubbed version of the film, with a TV-MA rating.